libbyshoop/database-book/_sources/index.rst

 I wish to extend thanks to Brad Miller and the `Runestone Interactive <http://runestoneinteractive.org/>`_ team, whose software platform enabled me to create this interactive book.
 John Carlis always believed in learning by practicing and being active; this technology enables you to do that, and I believe he would be happy with what we are trying to do here.

+I also wish to thank Yiyi Yuan, a student a Macalester College, who helped me develop many of the exercises in the second part of this book.

 Warning: A work in Progress
 :::::::::::::::::::::::::::

 .. image:: https://upload.wikimedia.org/wikipedia/commons/2/2d/Wikidata_logo_under_construction_sign_square.svg
     :width: 100px
-    :align: left
+    :align: center
     :alt: Under construction

-The material you will read here is still under constant revision.
-You may find sections with little detail that are still in progress (look for the construction sign above and to the left), and you may be surprised by new additions showing up at any time.
-There may still be errors in some of the examples as I publish new versions.
-Please bear with me.

-I am only using a small part of what Runestone interactive books can provide.
-Some links in the title bar don't yet work or don't seem to belong.
-Please bear with me as I work towards making this material more like the other fully interactive books found on `Runestone Academy <https://runestone.academy/runestone/default/user/login?_next=/runestone/default/index>`_.
+The material you will read here is still under some revision (beware when you see the construction sign above).